The Key Player Roles Attributes of The FM19 Tiki Taka Tactics

-Throughout the last 11 years we have been prominent to witness one player writing history time and again, due to his goal scoring records and level of individual performance within the world class Barcelona team.
-As the current all time Spanish league top scorer (286 goals in 315 apps), a record which might stand for decades, Lionel Messi have scored a total of 458 goals throughout his career, holding a goal scoring ratio of 0.79 per appearance for both club and national team at the moment.
-With an incredible goal scoring ratio of 0.91 for the Spanish league only, it means that he can find the net almost once every match.
+Throughout the last 15 years we have been prominent to witness one player writing history time and again, due to his goal scoring records and level of individual performance within the world class Barcelona team.
+As the current all time Spanish league top scorer (412 goals in 444 apps), a record which might stand for decades, Lionel Messi have scored a total of 507 goals throughout his career, holding a goal scoring ratio of 1.02 per game at club level this season.
+His goal scoring ratio shows that he can find the net almost once every match.
 Here we have not even looked at assists and his abilities to make those important key passes.
 Such incredible stats might be impossible feats to replicate in Football Manager?

-But let us look closer to how I have tried to emulate Lionel Messi within my Football Manager 2015 tiki taka tactic.
+But let us look closer to how I have tried to emulate Lionel Messi within my Football Manager 2019 Barcelona tiki taka tactic.

 In the build up phase the false 9 will add superiority in numbers around the ball zone by dropping extremely deep (compared to a natural deep-lying forward).
 This would often mean that he would play alongside the advanced playmaker attack creating a 5-6 versus 4 scenario when facing a traditional 4-4-2 formation, normally used in the defensive phase.
 Either it’s 5 or 6 will often depend on the mentality of the DM and his decision-making from situation to situation at this stage.